Interactive Fiction Database

-The Interactive Fiction Database (IFDB) is a database of metadata and reviews of interactive fiction.
+The Interactive Fiction Database (IFDB) is a database of metadata and reviews of interactive fiction, founded in 2007.

 In November 2023, the database contained 12,969 game listings, 12,784 member reviews, 51,762 member ratings, and 17,040 registered members.
 Some games can be played in the web browser using links on the IFDB web site.

 History

 The database was founded by Michael J. Roberts in 2007.
+Previously, the interactive fiction community had relied on sites like Baf’s Guide, which was a website cataloguing wokrs in the interactive fiction archive, which did not include commercially produced games or games that the author had not uploaded to the archive.
+IFDB expanded the number and diversity of works because users could contribute information about any interactive fiction, including out-of-print works, student projects and commercial games.
+Features like an RSS feed, rankings and user-curated lists also made it easier to discover works by new authors.

 The IFDB is currently (2023) maintained by the IFDB committee of the Interactive Fiction Technology Foundation (IFTF).